David Hamilton (photographer)

-David Hamilton (15 April 1933 – 25 November 2016) was a British photographer and film director best known for his photography of young women and girls, mostly in the nude.
-His signature soft focus style was called the "Hamilton Blur", which was erroneously thought to be achieved by smearing Vaseline on the lens of his camera.
-It was not created that way.
-Hamilton's images became part of an "art or pornography" debate.
+David Hamilton (15 April 1933 – 25 November 2016) was a British photographer and film director best known for his photography of young women and girls, mostly nude.
+Hamilton's images became part of an "Art or pornography?" debate.

-In October 2016, French presenter Flavie Flament accused him of raping her in 1987, when she was 13 years old.
-In November 2016, French magazine L'Obs published anonymous accounts from three other former models affirmed to have been raped by Hamilton.
-Hamilton issued a statement threatening legal action against his accusers and claimed that he did not do anything wrong.
-On 25 November 2016, he was found dead in his Paris apartment by apparent suicide.

 Early life

 Hamilton was born in 1933 and grew up in London.
 His schooling was interrupted by World War II.
 As an evacuee, he spent some time in the countryside of Dorset, which inspired some of his work.
 After the war, Hamilton returned to London and finished his schooling.